AlexBallewWWU/Link-State-Routing-Simulator/README.md

 ## Project Idea ##

 This project was given through my Networking class at Western Washington University and through professor See-Mong Tan.
-The test provided to run the program are written by See-Mong Tan.
+The test provided to run the program are written by See-Mong Tan and the makefile is also provided by See-Mong Tan.

 ## Background ##